rthbound/super_deduper/README.md

 ## Installation

+**Note** you will need postgres up and running in your app.
 Add this line to your application's Gemfile:

     gem 'super_deduper'